Aureliasusu/AuroraNotesMobile/DEPLOYMENT_GUIDE.md

 npm run android
 ```

-## 🎯 What You Get
+## 🎯 What to Expect

 After deployment, your app will have:
 - ✅ AI note analysis
-- ✅ File upload to Supabase Storage
+- ✅ File upload to Supabase storage
 - ✅ Weather information
 - ✅ News search
 - ✅ Text translation